Meet Our 2026

 Los Angeles native Diane joined SCGS in 2009 and most recently served as the organization's President and Jamboree Co-Chair.

-She is a graduate of Cal State University, Northridge, with a degree in Business Administration/ Accounting Information Systems.
+She is a graduate of California State University, Northridge, and has a degree in Business Administration/ Accounting Information Systems.
 Diane was a programmer and manager for the IT department of ARCO for 22 years.
 She also worked in the IT department at the Didi Hirsch Community Mental Health Center.
 Diane earned an MBA with an emphasis on information systems from USC, and a second BS in psychology and an MS in Marriage and Family Therapy from Cal State Northridge.
 Previously, Diane was SCGS's Volunteer Coordinator and a member of the IT Department.